matheuspascui/LearningJavascript/README.md

 For an Introduction to React, I was following the "Programming with Mosh" video about React and was taking some notes and writing some reminders for myself.

-:exlamation: OBS: all the present files will be updated as I progress on the courses and take more notes.
+:exclamation: OBS: all the present files will be updated as I progress on the courses and take more notes.

 That's all, folks!